Roopana/Hadoop-Data-Partitioning-Analysis/README.md

   * Views:
   <br /> customer_monthly_sales_2019_view and top_ten_customers_amount_view are created for a quick retrieval of monthy salesin 2019 and top 10 customers.
 Procedure to run these views is explained in the setup section.
   * Partitions:
+      <br/> Using partitioned views makes the data analysis and visualization more efficient due to multiple reasons.
+Partitioning segments table entries into distinct grop based on the partition key.
+Hence when searching for a value in the partitioned table, the number of entries that need to be serached is lesser.
+Also, the queries can be run in parallel in different partitions.
+       <br/> Below are three partitioned views created as part of the project.
+For example, it is more efficient to use 'customer_monthly_sales_2019_partitioned_view' than  'customer_monthly_sales_2019_view' for data retrieval and data visualization due to the partitioning done on sales year and month.

       * product_sales_partition: Total sales amount for each product is captured in this table and the data is partitioned on sales year and month
       * customer_monthly_sales_2019_partitioned_view: This table gives monthly sales of each customer in 2019.
 The data partitioned on year and month.
-TODO Add time taken to run queries on partitioned and un part.. data
       * product_region_sales_partition: Regional sales for each product is stored in this table and the data is partitioned on sales year and month

 ## Technologies